-Director Compensation for Fiscal 2010
+Director Compensation for Fiscal 2012

-The following table presents information regarding the compensation earned during fiscal 2010 by individuals who were members of our Board of Directors at any time during fiscal 2010, except Named Executive Officers (referred to herein as "Non-Employee Directors").
+The following table presents information regarding the compensation earned during fiscal 2012 by individuals who were members of our Board of Directors at any time during fiscal 2012 and were not employed by us or any of our subsidiaries (referred to herein as "Non-Employee Directors").
 Dr. Brisbin is a Named Executive Officer and his compensation is presented above under "Executive Compensation" in the Summary Compensation Table and related explanatory tables.
 Dr. Brisbin is not entitled to additional compensation for his services as a director.

 Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) Option Awards (\$)(1) All Other Compensation (\$)(2) Totals (\$)

-Linda L. Heil 36,250 4,907 4,629 45,786
+Linda L. Heil(3) 14,750 5,409 20,159

-Raymond W. Holdsworth 34,500 4,907 39,407
+Raymond W. Holdsworth 36,750 3,345 40,095

-W. Tracy Lenocker 39,500 4,907 44,407
+W. Tracy Lenocker(3) 16,417 20,833 37,250

-Douglas J. McEachern 37,500 4,907 42,407
+Douglas J. McEachern 39,250 3,345 42,595

-Keith W. Renken 46,000 4,907 50,907
+Keith W. Renken 42,000 3,345 45,345

-Wayne Shelton 39,000 4,907 43,907
+Wayne Shelton(3) 12,500 12,500

-John M. Toups 42,000 4,907 46,907
+John M. Toups 37,750 3,345 41,095

-Win Westfall 47,500 4,907 10,081 62,488
+Win Westfall 49,250 3,345 11,043 63,638

-(1) The amounts reported under "Option Awards" above represent the aggregate grant date fair value of option awards granted to our Non-Employee Directors during fiscal 2010 (disregarding any estimate of forfeitures related to service-based vesting conditions).
-For a discussion of the assumptions and methodologies used to calculate the amounts reported in this column, please see the discussion of option awards contained in Note 9 (Equity Plans) to our consolidated financial statements, included as part of our annual report filed on Form 10-K.

-As of December 31, 2010, Mr. Lenocker held 21,000 outstanding and unexercised stock option awards, Mrs. Heil and Mr. Renken each held 16,000 outstanding and unexercised stock option awards, Mr. Toups held 14,000 outstanding and unexercised stock option awards, Mr. Shelton and Mr. Westfall each held 12,000 outstanding and unexercised stock option awards, and Mr. Holdsworth and Mr. McEachern each held 10,000 outstanding and unexercised stock option awards.
-As of December 31, 2010, none of our Non-Employee Directors held any outstanding stock awards (other than options).

-(2) The amount reported under "All Other Compensation" with respect to Mrs. Heil is the estimated value of medical benefit coverage for fiscal 2010 for Mrs. Heil and her two dependents pursuant to an arrangement approved by our Board of Directors in May 2006.
-The amount reported under "All Other Compensation" with respect to Mr. Westfall is the estimated value of medical benefit coverage for fiscal 2010 for Mr. Westfall and his spouse pursuant to an arrangement approved by our Board of Directors in May 2006.
+- (1) The amounts reported under "Option Awards" above represent the aggregate grant date fair value of option awards granted to our Non-Employee Directors during fiscal 2012 (disregarding any estimate of forfeitures related to service-based vesting conditions).
+For a discussion of the assumptions and methodologies used to calculate the amounts reported in this column, please see the discussion of option awards contained in Note 9 (Equity Plans) to our consolidated financial statements, included as part of our annual report filed on Form 10-K. - As of December 28, 2012, Mr. Renken held 23,500 outstanding and unexercised stock options, Mr. Toups held 21,500 outstanding and unexercised stock options, Mr. Westfall held 19,500 outstanding and unexercised stock options, and Mr. Holdsworth and Mr. McEachern each held 17,500 outstanding and unexercised stock options.
+As of December 28, 2012, none of our Non-Employee Directors held any outstanding stock awards (other than options). - (2) The amount reported under "All Other Compensation" with respect to Mrs. Heil is the estimated value of medical benefit coverage for fiscal 2012 for Mrs. Heil and her two dependents pursuant to an arrangement approved by our Board of Directors in May 2006.
+The amount reported under "All Other Compensation" with respect to Mr. Westfall is the estimated value of medical benefit coverage for fiscal 2012 for Mr. Westfall and his spouse pursuant to an arrangement approved by our Board of Directors in May 2006. - (3) Messrs.
+Lenocker and Shelton and Mrs. Heil did not stand for reelection as directors at the 2012 Annual Meeting of Stockholders, and their service on the Board of Directors terminated on the meeting date.
+The Board of Directors approved the acceleration of their unvested outstanding stock options so that they vested on May 31, 2012.
+The Board also approved a consulting agreement for Mr. Lenocker.
+Mr. Lenocker entered into the consulting agreement on July 18, 2012.
+Under the agreement, Mr. Lenocker will provide certain consulting services for up to one year, at our request, and is entitled to receive a fee of \$4,167 per month.
+The fee paid to Mr. Lenocker for his consulting services during fiscal 2012 is reported under "All Other Compensation" in the table above.
+The consulting agreement will terminate on July 1, 2013.

-Compensation for Non-Employee Directors during fiscal 2010 generally consisted of an annual retainer, fees for attending meetings, fees for work related to board committees and a stock option award.
+Compensation for Non-Employee Directors during fiscal 2012 generally consisted of an annual retainer, fees for attending meetings, fees for work related to board committees and a stock option award.